tleewu/new_goworkspace/README.md

                       ":00:00', profile_image_url: '" + workspace.image_url +
                               "'}) \n"
 ```
-* Filter Store listens to a variety of change listeners, ranging from when a user wants to sort by wifi to when a user wants to search for workspaces in a new location.
-Here is the initial state of my filter store.
+* The Filter Store listens to a variety of change listeners, ranging from when a user wants to sort by wifi ratings to when a user wants to search in a new location.
+Here is the initial state of a filter store.

 ```
 var _filters = { workspaceName: null,